World Cup 2026 Predictions — Who Will Win?

 Our Monte Carlo engine accounts for this format exactly — simulating every playoff game, all 48 group matches, and the full knockout bracket from Round of 32 to the Final.
 The win probabilities shown above are the average across 10,000 full-tournament simulations.

-Morocco — the 2022 World Cup semi-finalists continue to improve.
-With a strong defensive record and a talented generation, they're a genuine threat in any bracket.
+Morocco — the 2022 World Cup semi-finalists continue to build on their historic run.
+With a compact defensive structure, set-piece threat, and a tournament-hardened generation, they're a genuine threat in any bracket.
+The 48-team format gives them more group stage matches to settle in before the knockouts.

 Japan & South Korea — both AFC nations punched above their weight in 2022.
-In an expanded format with more group games, they have more opportunities to build momentum into the knockouts.
+In an expanded format with more group games, they have more runway to build momentum.
+Japan in particular has a tactically disciplined squad that can upset higher-ranked sides on any given day.

 Run Your Own 2026 World Cup Simulation